 ➡️ Learn more: Recharging Core Instruction and MTSS

-We, as educators, cannot afford to continue with outdated approaches in response to the overwhelming needs of our students who are performing below expectations.
-Let’s make a plan of action:
+We cannot afford to continue with outdated approaches in response to the overwhelming needs of our students who are performing below expectations.
+Let’s make a plan of action for your MTSS system:

-1. Analyze your curriculum and make sure you are delivering high-quality, rigorous, standards-based instruction.
+- Analyze your curriculum and make sure you are delivering high-quality, data-driven instruction that is rigorous and standards-based.

-Let’s take some time to be strategic and make the hard, but important educational decisions to shift our Tiers right-side-up!
+Be strategic and make the hard but important educational decisions to shift your MTSS tiers right-side-up!

 Branching Minds is an MTSS/RTI system-level education platform that brings together innovative, easy-to-use technology with the latest insights from the learning sciences to help drive student and school success while making teachers and administrators work easier and more effectively.
 Branching Minds connects data, systems, interventions, and stakeholders so that educators, administrators, and families can work better together to support students' holistic needs.